Chapter 08

 In Today's Words:

-I set up my disgusting lab in a isolated room at the top of the building, far away from where anyone else could see what I was doing.
+I set up my disgusting lab in an isolated room at the top of the building, far from anyone who could see what I was doing, because I already knew the work was shameful even as I kept going.
+Secrecy is not just privacy here; it is proof that Victor knows he is doing something wrong and chooses isolation over accountability.

 "I knew my silence disquieted them, and I well remembered the words of my father... but I could not tear my thoughts from my employment, loathsome in itself, but which had taken an irresistible hold of my imagination."